Audited Source

 Note if your repository is older and uses master as the default branch, specify that pattern rather than main.

 This allows any user with write access to commit and change code directly without review.
-If the author would like a review they can of course choose one, but this is not required.
+If the author would like a review they can of course choose one, but this isn’t required.
 In this case, branch protection for main is still valuable to protect it from force pushes or deletions that would modify its history.
 Since this protection preserves the history you can always inspect and revert any change which you retrospectively want to reject.